chao-ji/ldm_tf2/README.md

 You will get three TF2 checkpoints `transformer-1.data-00000-of-00001`, `transformer-1.index`, `unet-1.data-00000-of-00001`, `unet-1.index`, `autoencoder-1.data-00000-of-00001`, `autoencoder-1.index`.

+This is a model of ~1.5B parameters (~0.54B for transformer, ~0.87B for unet, and ~0.09B for the KL-regularized autoencoder)

 ### Sampling
 Now is the time to generate images with text prompt!